 On Sunday nights you may hear "Sinatra Under The Stars" hosted by Brad Bishop.
-Brad is also our newest news anchors.
+Brad is also one of our newest news anchors.

 Brad is a Pennsylvanian through and through growing up in Bucks County, going to college at California University of PA, and now lives near Mount Pleasant.
 Brad has always been passionate about music and radio, and you can hear that in his program.

 "Sinatra Under The Stars" features the hits as well as the deep tracks from Frank's 60+ year career.
 Weekly themes will be presented, as well as Sinatra on Vinyl and This Week in Sinatra History.